elastic/workplace-search-example-connector/README.md

 # Workplace Search Example Connector

-> ⛔ !!!DEPRECATED!!!
-This repo has now been migrated to https://github.com/elastic/ws-gitlab-connector
+> :warning: This connector is a tool to illustrate best-practices for building custom connectors
+> for Workplace Search.
+It has not been tested at scale and has some notable feature gaps (detailed below).
+> Nevertheless, it serves as an excellent template on which to base your own connector.

 This code is a connector built to show best practices for indexing data into [Workplace Search](https://www.elastic.co/workplace-search/).
 It indexes GitLab data to illustrate the concepts involved in building a connector.